 My Name, My Gender

-An excerpt from Radical Belonging: How to Survive and Thrive in an Unjust World (and Transform it for the Better), to be released in September 2020.
+An excerpt from Radical Belonging: How to Survive and Thrive in an Unjust World (and Transform it for the Better).

 From the Prologue:

 It’s hard to be yourself and feel belonging in a culture that is hostile to your existence.

 I’m willing to bet that when you think about the people you cherish, it’s probably your dearest wish that they have access to every tool and opportunity possible to be themselves, be loved, and flourish in a welcoming world.